Cleveland sports curse: Cleveland Indians

 The historic 1995 season saw the Indians win 100 games and make it to the World Series for the first time in 41 years, but lost in six games to the Atlanta Braves, led by the Braves' Big Three of Greg Maddux, John Smoltz, and World Series MVP Tom Glavine.
 The Braves' victory was their only World Series win in their 15 consecutive trips to the playoffs between 1991 and 2005.
 In 1996, the Indians won 99 games, which was the most in the American League.
 However, they lost the ALDS in four games to the Orioles.
 The Indians returned to the World Series in 1997 and were leading 2–1 heading into the bottom of the ninth inning of Game 7, only for José Mesa to blow the save to Craig Counsell's sacrifice fly, allowing the Marlins to tie the game in the ninth and win in the 11th on a walk-off single by Edgar Renteria that deflected off the glove of Indians pitcher Charles Nagy.
 The Indians failed to return to the World Series in 1998, losing the ALCS in six games.
 In 1999, the Indians went up 2–0 against the Boston Red Sox in the ALDS, only to give up 44 runs in the last three games of the series en route to a loss.

 After winning division titles six times in seven seasons from 1995 to 2001, the Indians only appeared in the postseason twice in 14 years under the often frugal Dolan family ownership (Larry Dolan bought the team in 2000).
 In the 2007 American League Championship Series, the Indians were up 3–1 and one win away from advancing to the World Series, but they lost the last three games to the Boston Red Sox by a combined score of 30–5, denying the team a World Series berth.
-In 2013, the Indians won their final ten games of the season to make the playoffs again, but lost the play-in Wild Card game to the Tampa Bay Rays by a score of 4–0.
+In 2013, the Indians won their final ten games of the season to make the playoffs again, but lost the Wild Card game to the Tampa Bay Rays.